-As these many transfers, transactions, and actions demonstrate, implementation of the Plan has been set into motion and has been substantially consummated, especially as it relates to GRS Pension Claims.
+As these many transfers, transactions, and actions demonstrate, implementation of the Plan has been set into motion and has been substantially consummated.
 Since the effective date, pensions have been reduced, COLAs have been eliminated, ASF Recoupment has recaptured nearly all diverted funds from current ASF account holders, and ASF Recoupment for non-current ASF account holders has taken effect by further adjusting GRS pensions.
 Thus, this factor weighs in favor of granting the City's motion to dismiss.